Miyagi Prefecture: History

 Miyagi Prefecture was formerly part of the province of Mutsu.

 2011 Tōhoku earthquake and tsunami

 On March 11, 2011, a 9.0 magnitude earthquake and a subsequent major tsunami hit Miyagi Prefecture, causing major damage to the area.
 The tsunami was estimated to be approximately 10. m high in Miyagi Prefecture.

 On April 7, 2011, a magnitude 7.4 earthquake struck off the coast of Miyagi, Japan.
-Workers were then evacuated from the nearby troubled Fukushima Daiichi nuclear facility once again, as a tsunami warning was issued for the coastline.
+Workers were then evacuated from the nearby troubled Fukushima Daiichi Nuclear Power Plant once again, as a tsunami warning was issued for the coastline.
 Residents were told to flee inland at that time.

 In 2013, Crown Prince Naruhito and Crown Princess Masako visited the prefecture to see the progress made since the tsunami.